zzamizz/ooze/README.md

 ## To-do
 - Add support for all common memory card types
 - Document some unknown bitfields and perhaps add them into the program
+- Can you unlock movies?
+- Find how trampolines, speed arrows and slingshots are unlocked then add them.
+- There are separately uint32 versions of the nerve & token counts, editing only the bitfields does not affect them at the moment.
+This could cause funky glitches at times where the game uses current nerve count to unlock something (a couple cases)
+- Fix fucked up checkboxes (squished box = checkmark too big to display properly)
 - Add scale toggles for WPF (window scale is definitely goofy)